-To understand the actual scenario of this event, we investigate its magnetic configuration by utilizing a sequence of Helioseismic and Magnetic Imager (HMI) vector magnetograms (Figure 5) obtained from 19:58 UT till 20:46 UT on 2011

-November 3 at 12 minute cadence, which span a time period across the flare.
-These disambiguated vector magnetograms have been remapped using a cylindrical equal area (CEA) projection, sampling at 0.03, and presented as $(B_r, B\theta, B\phi)$ in a heliocentric spherical coordinate, corresponding to $(B_z, -B_y, B_x)$ in the heliographic coordinates (Sun 2013).
+To understand the actual scenario of this event, we investigate its magnetic configuration by utilizing a sequence of HMI vector magnetograms (Fig. 5) obtained from 19:58 UT till 20:46 UT on 2011 November 3 at 12-min cadence, which span a time period across the flare.
+These disambiguated vector magnetograms have been remapped using a cylindrical equal area projection (CEA), sampling at 0.03 deg, and presented as $(B_r, B\theta, B\phi)$ in a heliocentric spherical coordinate, corresponding to $(B_z, -B_y, B_x)$ in the heliographic coordinates (Sun 2013).
 The vector magnetograms are "pre-processed" to best suit the force-free condition (Wiegelmann et al. 2006) before being taken as the photospheric boundary to extrapolate a nonlinear force-free field (NLFFF) using the "weighted optimization" method (Wiegelmann 2004).
-This code has been optimized recently
+This code has been optimized recently for HMI data by taking into account measurement errors in photospheric field (Wiegelmann et al. 2012).
+Our calculation is performed using 2 by 2 rebinned magnetograms within a box of $420 \times 320 \times 320$ uniform grid points, whose FOV is slightly larger than what is shown in Fig. 5.
+Using a $10 \times 10$ smaller cell size, we refine the photospheric computational grid and map it along magnetic field lines to counterpart photospheric polarity regions.
+The coordinates of the mapped grid points are used then to calculate the squashing factor Q of elemental magnetic flux tubes rooted at these polarities (Fig. 6; Titov et al. 2002; Titov 2007).